Prag8855/aab/content/contact.md

 Date_created: 2022-01-27
 ---

+Hi, I'm Nicolas. <mark>I am currently on vacation.
+I will be unreachable until January 15.</mark>

-Hi, I'm Nicolas.
-You can contact me to…
+When I am back, you can contact me to…

 - **Ask a question**
     Please [ask the right people](/guides/questions-about-berlin) first.
 I get a lot of questions, but I can't answer everyone.
 I can't give legal or financial advice.
 I can't answer visa and residence permit questions.